re-chinta/CSE101/pa8/README.md

 - README.md
-- Makefile
+- Makefile - compiles all the files
-- Dictionary.h
+- Dictionary.h - header file for dictionary ADT
-- Dictionary.cpp
+- Dictionary.cpp - Dictionary module.
+Stores key and value using a RB tree.
+Can print out all elements along with other functionality
-- DictionaryTest.cpp
+- DictionaryTest.cpp - tests Dictionary module
-- Order.cpp
+- Order.cpp - Client for dictionary module
-- WordFrequency.cpp
+- WordFrequency.cpp - client 2 for dictionary module. counts the occurances of each word in a file